 Filippino Lippi, 1503

 John and Jesus point at each other.
-Mary and Jesus look at John, which makes John the central focus of the painting.
+Mary and Jesus look at John, which makes John the central focus of the painting, instead of Jesus.

 Rusconi Benedetto (Benedetto Diana Venezia), rond 1500